xabbu42/Master/arbeit.md

 Any prehistoric relation because of the new $(⊃ □)$ rule in case 3 already exists in the original proof, as every $□$ occurrence in
-$□Γ_L$ or $□Γ_R$ also occurs in one of the two $(⊃ □)$ rules in the original proof, with both introduce a □ of the same family as $□B$ by the definition of correspondence for (□Cut) (\ref{boxcutcorr}).
+$□Γ_L$ or $□Γ_R$ also occurs in one of the two $(⊃ □)$ rules in the original proof, which both introduce a □ of the same family as $□B$ by the definition of correspondence for (□Cut) (\ref{boxcutcorr}).

 So the new proof with (□Cut) rules replaced by (Cut) rules does